RetroAppleJS/RetroAppleJS.github.io/README.md

 <img src="/res/appleIIplus_bck_650.png?raw=true" width=40% align="left" />

 Unlike other emulation engines, **RetroAppleJS** wraps a complete AppleII+ IDE toolchain featuring an emulator, assembler, debugger, and reference manual bundled in one client-side JavaScript web application.
 This project **runs as-is, locally on any browser, no server required**.
 Back in 1980, a few chaps like me were passionate about coding on the Apple II+, and machine coding was the way to get something done gracefully on a low-spec CPU originally designed for calculators.
 Before starting, this project was made possible by several [authors](/docs/CREDITS.md), but first and foremost, we like to pay tribute to the creators of the Apple II for giving us the time of our lives.
-Even for those unfamiliar with the Apple II, this is an incredible educational platform to learn about computer hardware, operating systems, firmware, expansion architecture, and low-level software development.
+Even for those unfamiliar with the Apple II, it's a great platform to learn about computer hardware, operating systems, firmware, expansion architecture, and low-level software development.
 So, enjoy the beauty of 8-bit computing on a 6502 CPU, its math tricks, and **deceivingly simple** instruction set.

 ## Getting started